 My loan has a fixed rate, why is my payment changing?

-A fixed rate means the principal and interest payment on your loan will never change.
+A fixed rate means the principal and interest payment on your loan remains the same.
 However, your monthly mortgage payment also includes an escrow payment for insurance premiums and real estate taxes, which do change periodically.
 A change in taxes and/or insurance will affect the escrow portion of your total monthly payment.

 Why is my payment still going up if my taxes/insurance went down?